greenheart19991/plotclock/plotclock_design/README.md

 ## Known Issues

-Due to the numbers representation in computer, calculation errors takes place.
-Thus for some **correct** design settings an error can be thrown and coverage map cannot be rendered.
+Due to representation of numbers in computer, calculation errors take place.
+Thus for some **correct** design settings an error can be thrown and coverage map will not be rendered.
 In such situation in console you'll see an error like this:

 <p align="center">